MITRECND/chopshop/docs/chopshop_docs/embedding_chopshop.md

 ChopUi is a wrapper around other functions and classes.
 It is designed to be overridable and simple.
-By default, ChopUi will use the output handlers available in ChopUiStd for all functionality but all of those handler can be overriden by specifying an alternative object.
+By default, ChopUi will use the output handlers available in ChopUiStd for all functionality but all of those handlers can be overriden by specifying an alternative object.

 ChopUi has the following options: